Welcome to Ontario County

 Real Cases.
 Real Impact.

-91% of youth who committed minor offenses and participated in our program had no further involvement in the juvenile justice system
+In 2023 and 2024, 100% of youth who committed minor offenses and participated in our program had no further involvement in the juvenile justice system

 1,150+ youth courts operate in the U.S.